 API stands for Application Programming Interface.
 This means it’s a piece of software that allows 2 or more computer programs to communicate.
 Importantly, it isn’t used by the person at the computer, but rather by the programs they’re running.

-A text to speech API is a piece of software that converts written text into spoken audio.
+A text to speech API is software that converts written text into spoken audio.
 It does this using AI and possibly machine learning.
 As explained above, it integrates into other platforms rather than being used directly by a person.

 Most YouTubers use Amazon Polly and Watson.
-As mentioned, these are the most realistic voices, which is important on a platform like YouTube.
-However, users without the required budget could use something like Readspeaker or Descript instead, as these are less expensive.
+As mentioned, these are the most realistic voices, which is essential on a platform like YouTube.
+However, users without the required budget could use something like Readspeaker or Descript, as these are less expensive.